apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 This is potentially a breaking change.
 Make sure to review your build's dependencies and adjust modules to restore functionality.
 </p></div>

+### OpenID Connect Delegated Authentication

+Similar to the above entry, all functionality and components that allow CAS to route authentication requests to external OAuth or OIDC identity providers are now consolidated under a single module.
+This is done to simplify the setup in a more modular way and reduce the number of libraries and dependencies that would be pulled into the build.

+Please make sure you review the notes referenced [here](../integration/Delegate-Authentication-OAuth20.html) or [here](../integration/Delegate-Authentication-Generic-OpenID-Connect.html) and include the correct module in your build.
+Note that this change affects any external identity provider, (such as GitHub, Facebook, Apple, etc), that uses the OAuth2 or OpenID Connect protocol.

+<div class="alert alert-warning">:warning: <strong>Usage Warning!</strong><p>
+This is potentially a breaking change.
+Make sure to review your build's dependencies and adjust modules to restore functionality.
+</p></div>

 ## Other Stuff

 - [Simple Multifactor Authentication](../mfa/Simple-Multifactor-Authentication.html) may prompt the user to proceed to account registration, when no contact information is found.